Exo-poulpe/EZRAT/README.md

 ## Author :
 @Exo-poulpe

-This software come whitout guarantee
+This software come whitout any guarantee